kamiloj/mongodb-workshop/README.md

 |   Charmander |          Ash |   Pallet Town |
 |       Staryu |        Misty | Cerulean City |
 |      Starmie |        Misty | Cerulean City |

-You can play with this data using [this SQL Fiddle](http://sqlfiddle.com/#!9/5ab84c/14).

 #### The problem with SQL: Object Relational Mapping